2mol/pboy/README.md

 stack install
 ```

-This will give you an executable named `pboy` in your local bin folder.

 ## Nix

-If you have Nix then you're a smartypants who already knows what to do:
+If you have Nix, then you're a smartypants who already knows what to do:

 ```
 git clone git@github.com:2mol/pboy.git